ilya-shevtsov/AWS-Elastic-Beanstalk-Ktor-Sample-Project/README.md

 # AWS Elastic Beanstalk Ktor Project
 This is a AWS Elastic Beanstalk with Ktor Project.
 You can clone it and use it or follow the instructions and make one yourself.
-## Here are the complite guide to make such project yourself
+Here are the complite guide to make such project yourself.
 To make a project I will be useing IntelliJ IDEA.

+# Setting up a project
 ## 1. Make a project
 First you have to make a project.
 Click File - New - Project.